webpwnized/byepass/README.md

     .include "<location of bypass>/byepass/rules/byepass.conf"

-where <location of bypass> is the location that byepass is installed.
+where "location of bypass" is the location that byepass is installed.
 For example, if byepass is installed in /opt, add the following line into john.conf